abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 `const navigate = useNavigate()`

-126. In `OneCharacter.js`, write a function called `handleDelete` that will make a fetch request to our server and respond by navigating back to the component that renders all characters:
+126. In `OneCharacter.jsx`, write a function called `handleDelete` that will make a fetch request to our server and respond by navigating back to the component that renders all characters:

 ```jsx
 async function handleDelete() {